 Tomatoes are botanically known as berry-type fruits, not vegetables, and they are also a common ingredient of savory meals.
-This fruit develops from the ovary of the plant and it is full of seeds and moisture.
-Of course, gardeners or farmers who grow tomatoes are very well aware of the fact that these plants need some kind of support in order for tomatoes to properly develop.
+This fruit develops from the plant's ovary, and it is full of seeds and moisture.

-For years, people had used tomato cages or single pole trellis to do that, but now, there is a different possible method to take into consideration – the tomato trellis.
-By the time you finish the article, you will have yourself struck by how many simple yet DIY tomato trellis ideas exist.
-Hopefully, some of them will inspire you to build your own tomato trellis…all by yourself.
+For years, people had used tomato cages or single pole trellis to do that, but now, there is a different possible method to consider – the tomato trellis.
+When you finish the article, you will be struck by how many simple yet DIY tomato trellis ideas exist.

 Read Next